rimsey1/docs/pages/v2/01-managing-cyclr/01-minimum-requirements.md

 sidebar: cyclr_sidebar
 permalink: minimum-requirements
 tags: [managing-cyclr]
+menus:
+  managing-cyclr:
+    title: Managing Cyclr
+    url: /minimum-requirements
 ---

-## Supported browsers

-Cyclr’s workflow builder is very powerful and as such we do suggest that you run the latest versions of our supported browsers:
+## Supported browse is very powerful and as such we do suggest that you run the latest versions of our supported browsers:

 *   Chrome
 *   Firefox